 KPIs: What Makes A Good Executive Dashboard?

-An executive dashboard gives you a quick, easy to read view of the business metrics that matter most—your Key Performance Indicators (KPIs).
-The goal is simple: you should be able to spot performance, risks, and opportunities at a glance, not after digging through spreadsheets or waiting for a month end report to tell you what already happened.
+An executive dashboard gives you a quick and easy to read view of the business metrics that matter most to your organisation, your Key Performance Indicators or KPIs.
+The goal is simple because you should be able to spot performance, risks and opportunities at a glance, rather than digging through spreadsheets or waiting for a month end report to tell you what already happened.

 Many small business owners either skip a dashboard entirely or build one that creates more noise than clarity.
 When that happens, you end up managing by gut feel, reacting late and missing early warning signs that could have helped you adjust sooner.